sahilvyas29/sophomore/README.md

     return true, nil
 }
 ```

-##### Parameters:
+- **Parameters**:

-- **name (string)**: The human-readable name that designates the token collection, often aligning with its intended use cases or branding.
+  - `name (string)`: The human-readable name that designates the token collection, often aligning with its intended use cases or branding.

-- **symbol (string)**: A concise and recognizable symbol that serves as a shorthand identifier for the token collection, typically following conventional naming conventions (e.g., "MTK" or "KALP").
+  - `symbol (string)`: A concise and recognizable symbol that serves as a shorthand identifier for the token collection, typically following conventional naming conventions (e.g., "MTK" or "KALP").

-**Return Values:(bool, error)**: The method returns a boolean value indicating success or failure, accompanied by an error object if any issues arise during initialization.
+- **Return values:(bool, error)**: A boolean indicating success or failure, and an error object if any issues arise

----

-### Checkpoint 2: 🖨 Minting NFTs Function Walkthrough
+#### 2. 🖨 Minting NFTs

-The MintWithTokenURI method holds the power to create brand-new NFTs (Non-Fungible Tokens) within the Kalp ecosystem, cementing their unique existence and linking them with rich metadata.
-It serves as a cornerstone for establishing ownership and unlocking the diverse possibilities that NFTs offer.`MintWithTokenURI`.
+The **MintWithTokenURI** method allows you to create new NFTs in the Kalp ecosystem.
+This method is crucial for establishing ownership and linking the NFT to its metadata.

 ```go
 func (c *TokenERC721Contract) MintWithTokenURI(ctx kalpsdk.TransactionContextInterface, tokenId string, tokenURI string) (*Nft, error) {